yugabyte/yugabyte-db/docs/content/latest/contribute/docs/docs-style.md

 ### Code blocks

 **Code language is required.** Every code block needs a language tag.
 Use `output` for all output, and append a language if you want to have source highlighting but still omit the Copy button (for example, `output.json`).
-The Hugo docs have a [all language names](https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages) you can use for fenced code blocks.
+The Hugo docs list [all language names](https://gohugo.io/content-management/syntax-highlighting/#list-of-chroma-highlighting-languages) you can use for fenced code blocks.

 **Prompts may be necessary.** In a given procedure, the first code block should show the prompt; subsequent blocks can omit it, provided it doesn't impact clarity.
 Don't omit prompts (particularly shell prompts) if a procedure takes input in more than one way, such as an operation in ysqlsh followed by one in bash.